Gordon Allport: Biography

-Allport grew up in a religious family.
+Allport grew up in a religious family of Christian missionaries.
 He was born in Montezuma, Indiana, and was the youngest of four sons of John Edward and Nellie Edith (Wise) Allport.
 When Gordon Allport was six years old, the family had already moved many times and finally settled in Ohio.
 His early education was in the public schools of Cleveland, Ohio.

 John Allport was a country doctor and had his clinic and hospital in the family home.
 Allport's father turned their home into a makeshift hospital, with patients as well as nurses residing there.
 Gordon Allport and his brothers grew up surrounded by their father's patients, nurses, and medical equipment, and he and his brothers often assisted their father in the clinic.
 Allport reported that "Tending office, washing bottles, and dealing with patients were important aspects of my early training" (p.
 172).
 During this time, Allport's father was encapsulated in a blurb in Samuel Hopkins Adams' exposé in Collier's Magazine on fraudulent medicinal cures, later reprinted as the book The Great American Fraud: Articles on the Nostrum Evil and Quackery.
 While much of the book focuses on large scale, heavily advertised patent medicines available at the turn of the century, the author states Allport "would never have embodied this article were it not for the efforts of certain physicians of Cleveland."
 Allport was criticized for diagnosing and treating morphine addicts via mail simply on the basis of letters and no in-person appointments.
 Upon receiving Adams' letter detailing his concocted affliction, Allport replied back via mail, diagnosing Adams as a morphine addict and sending doses of the "Dr. J. Edward Allport System," designed to cure morphine addicts.
 Analysis of the medicine revealed its active ingredient to be nothing more than additional morphine, packed with a bottle of pink whiskey "to mix with the morphin[sp] when it gets low."
 Adams referred to Allport as a "[quack] who pretend[s] to be a physician," is "no less scoundrelly," and "is even more dangerous" than other fraudulent addiction cure peddlers mentioned earlier in the book.

 Allport's mother was a former school teacher, who forcefully promoted her values of intellectual development and religion.

-Biographers describe Allport as a shy and studious boy who lived a fairly isolated childhood.
-As a teenager, Allport developed and ran his own printing business while serving as editor of his high school newspaper.
-In 1915, he graduated second in his class at Glenville High School at the age of eighteen.
-He earned a scholarship that allowed him to attend Harvard University, where one of his older brothers, Floyd Henry Allport, was working on his Ph.D. in Psychology.
+Biographers describe Allport as a reserved and diligent young boy who lived a fairly isolated childhood.
+As a teenager, Allport developed and managed his own printing business while serving as an editor of his high school newspaper.
+In 1915, he graduated second in his class at Glenville High School at the age of eighteen which earned him a scholarship that allowed him to attend Harvard University.
+Notably, one of his older brothers, Floyd Henry Allport, was working on his Ph.D. in psychology at Harvard.

 Allport earned his A.B. degree in 1919 in Philosophy and Economics (not psychology).